 Hungarian Wax Peppers

 Now comes the fun part.
-You must dry your peppers as well as you possibly can.
+First you cut your peppers and remove the seeds.
+The seeds are the hottest part and will overpower the flavor of your peppers.
 To begin, remove stems from your peppers and then cut them to desired thickness.
-I cut mine into about 1/8″ rings.
-Lay them out in a dish and sprinkle table salt liberally over the peppers.
+I cut mine into about 1/4″ rings.
+Next, you must dry your peppers as well as you possibly can.
+Lay them out in a dish and liberally sprinkle table salt over the peppers.
 Best to remove as many seeds during this process as you can, then let them sit in salt for at least 3 1/2 hours.
+We let ours sit overnight.

 This will dehydrate the peppers, leaving your dish full (relatively speaking) of water.
-Before draining the water, mix the peppers thoroughly in the water to remove any remaining salt.
-To drain, leave peppers in a colander overnight.
+Before draining the water, rinse the peppers thoroughly in water to remove any remaining salt.
+To drain, leave peppers in a colander.
 We pressed ours with a heavy weight to be sure the water drained out as much as possible.
-The next morning, I took them from colander to plate, enfolding them in paper towels to absorb any excess water.

 Once drained, add oregano, garlic powder and canola oil to taste.
 Mix well.